BarnesElizabeth/w19-360420-machine-learning/ErrorAnalysis.md

 If instead, the classifier guessed that all tumors were benign, except for the first one of the first repetition, then the precision would reach 100% _only if_ the malignant prediction was correct, since there only needs to be one correctly labeled malignant and no incorrectly labeled benign cases.
-Unfortunately, this leads to an accuracy of about 60% and a precision of about 1%.
+Unfortunately, this leads to an accuracy of about 60% and a precision of about 1% in the case where the 1<sup>st</sup> test point actually corresponds to a malignant tumor, which occurs randomly.

 ```java
 for(i = 0; i<testData.size(); i++){